-Analysis: Syrian conflict moves into new and dangerous territory
+Syrian conflict moves into dangerous new territory

 (CNN)A new phase of the Syrian conflict has begun, one in which outside powers are stepping up their involvement as the pressure gathers on ISIS' last redoubts.

-Two events over the weekend -- the shooting down by a US plane of a Syrian Su-22 and the use of ballistic missiles by Iran against ISIS targets -- are evidence of a scramble in eastern Syria that's been gathering pace since the beginning of the year.
+Two events in recent days -- the shooting down by a US plane of a Syrian Su-22 and the use of ballistic missiles by Iran against ISIS targets -- are evidence of a scramble in eastern Syria that's been gathering pace since the beginning of the year.

-It's the first time the United States has shot down a Syrian military aircraft, but at least the fifth occasion it has targeted regime and pro-regime forces since the Trump administration took office.
+It's the first time the United States has shot down a Syrian military aircraft, and at least the fifth occasion it has targeted regime and pro-regime forces since the Trump administration took office.

+On Tuesday, a US fighter jet shot down a pro-Syrian regime drone in the country's southeast, US officials told CNN.

 A lot of forces with competing aims are at close quarters in eastern Syria.
 The United States is aggressively backing a Syrian rebel alliance -- the Syrian Democratic Forces (SDF) -- as they fight their way into Raqqa, ISIS' administrative capital for the past three years.
 Hundreds of US military advisors are close to the front-lines, supported by intense coalition airstrikes.